 Download the full report.

 Human Service Safety Net.
-A one-page fact sheet highlighting some of the local programs that rely on state/federal funding administered by the State of Kansas.
+A one-page handout 2014 edition highlighting some of the local programs that rely on state/federal funding administered by the State of Kansas.